machineware-gmbh/vcml/doc/build.md

    ```sh
    cmake --install <build-dir>
    ```
-   Depending on the path, you may need elevated rights to write to the installation directory (e.g. with `sudo`).
+    Depending on the path, writing to the installation directory may require elevated rights (e.g. with `sudo`).

 After installation, the following new files should be present:
 ```